Astralopedia/astral-wiki/docs/intro.md

 **A guide and information database for the Create: Astral modpack for Minecraft, written and maintained by the players.**

-🚀 Astralopedia will help you play Create: Astral more easily.
+🚀 Astral Wiki will help you play Create: Astral more easily.
 💸 Open-source, everyone can contribute.

 ## Want to Contribute?